 I wanted to create this handout for teachers, parents, peers, and anyone in a relationship with someone who is self-harming.
 This post is written with teens as the focus, but self-harm can and does occur throughout the lifespan are requires supportive, empathic care at all life stages.

 Stay calm.
 Don’t shame.
 Be kind.

 The natural response to discovering something as shocking and scary as your teen self-harming is to feel upset and emotional.
-It’s okay to feel upset, it’s okay to tell your teen you are upset, but avoid letting your teen see you panic.
+It’s okay to feel upset.
+It’s okay to tell your teen you are upset.
+However, avoid letting your teen see you panic.

-You might say something like “You aren’t in trouble, but I’m really concerned.
-I want to talk with you about this, but I need a moment to process.”
-This can delay the conversation until you are in a space where you can actually engage and sets an example for self care in tough situations.
+You might say something like, “You aren’t in trouble, but I’m really concerned.
+I want to talk with you about this, but I need a moment to process it.”
+This can delay the conversation until you are in a space where you can actually engage and sets an example for self-care in tough situations.

 2. Assess Urgency